Smyerk84/ActiveDirectoryLab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
-In this project, we're going to walk through how to create an active directory home lab enviroment using Windows Hyper-V. Configuring and running this lab will definitely help develop our understanding of how active directory and windows networking works.
+In this project, we're going to walk through how to create an active directory home lab enviroment using Oracle Virtual Box.
+Configuring and running this lab will definitely help develop our understanding of how active directory and windows networking works.

 <h2>Languages and Utilities Used</h2>

 - <b>PowerShell</b>
-- <b>Windows Hyper-V</b>
+- <b>Oracle Virtual Box</b>

 <h2>Environments Used</h2>